Castle of Santa Maura: Venetian period

 The castle was conquered by the Venetians following a sixteen-day siege in 1684, during the Morean War.
 The Venetian commander, Francesco Morosini, evacuated the walled town and demolished both it and the two suburbs directly outside the walls, turning them into the castle's glacis.
 The island's capital moved to the remaining suburb, at the site of the modern city of Lefkada.
 The Venetians modernized the castle by 1713, removing the remains of the medieval citadel; the eastern ramparts, facing the Ottoman-held mainland, were thickened and improved with the addition of two bastions, a ravelin and couvreface; and additional outworks were built on the flanks of the fortress.

 During the Seventh Ottoman–Venetian War, following the rapid Ottoman reconquest of the Morea in 1715, the Venetians initially abandoned Lefkada to focus their resources on the defence of Corfu.
 The castle was abandoned and partly demolished, but after the Siege of Corfu ended in a Venetian victory, the island was reoccupied and the fortifications restored.
-After a rebellion of the local Greek rebellion in 1769, the fortifications were repaired.
+After a rebellion of the local Greek populace in 1769, the fortifications were repaired.